 1. Mandatory Access Control:

 In this type, we can identify how strict access control is set, only the owner and another person appointed is permitted in accessing any control while others cannot.
-This type of Access Control is used especially when the priority is organization’s confidentiality and undisclosed data.
+This type of Access Control is used especially when the priority is the organization’s confidentiality and undisclosed data.

 Mandatory Access Control cuts down the people involved in the process and also helps users to stay close bound with the information.
 In an organization, top management is everything, and for which MAC is a very efficient system to use.